 - Use gentle motions to brush the teeth and gum, just as you would with an infant.

 - Ensure you reach the molars and premolars because they are most prone to cavities.

 As long as you use toothpaste made specifically for dogs, your Golden can ingest it without running any risks.
 And if your dog is anything like mine, he’ll try to eat the toothpaste.

 For most dogs, it’s not going to be easy in the beginning.
 So, don’t forget to reward your Golden after the brushing.
 Rewarding them with a treat or a ‘good girl/boy’ message will make brushing easier next time.
 Positive reinforcement is key!

-Your Golden’s toenails should not be left overgrown and should be regularly trimmed.
+Your Golden Retriever’s toenails should not be left overgrown and should be regularly trimmed.
 But before you start trimming, I want to advise some caution.
-Not every dog will be thrilled about this, including our Corgi.
+Not every dog will be thrilled about this.
+In fact, our Corgi hates it.

 Also, you’ll want to slowly introduce this grooming routine to your Golden Retriever:

 - On the first day, start by introducing the nail clippers.
 Let your Golden sniff it and get used to seeing it.
 Don’t forget to reward your dog for getting close to the clippers!